Halitosis (Bad Breath) Treatment

+Chewing gum can help remedy bad breath until you are able to see your dentist for a deep cleaning.
 The best chewing gum is sugar-free chewing gum.
-The sweetness of this gum comes from sweeteners and not sugar, therefore it does not cause tooth decay.
+The sweetness of this gum comes from sweeteners and not sugar, so it doesn’t cause tooth decay.

-Chewing sugar-free gum helps protect your teeth and gums in-between meals, especially since your teeth are more at risk of an acid attack directly after you’ve eaten.
-You can reduce the acid attack and it’s harm on your teeth by chewing gum after a meal because it prompts the mouth to produce more saliva, which is the mouths natural defense against acid.
+In addition to masking bad breath, chewing sugar-free gum helps protect your teeth and gums between meals.
+Teeth are more at risk of an acid attack directly after you’ve eaten.
+Chewing gum after a meal helps reduce acid and the harm it may cause to your teeth.
+It prompts the mouth to produce more saliva, which is the mouth’s natural defense against acid.

 Does smoking cause bad breath?

 Many smokers suffer from bad breath from time-to-time.
 Heavy smokers are usually more frequently affected, but occasional smokers also get bad breath.
 Studies suggest that smokers experience a deterioration in sensitivity, so you may not even realize you have bad breath or be able to smell it on yourself.

 Bad breath in smokers is caused by the tobacco itself—the lungs retain a measure of the tobacco smoke for a while after the cigarette has been extinguished and these chemicals remain in the mouth, making a greater case for halitosis.

 Another side effect of smoking is dry mouth, caused by bacteria in the mouth from tobacco.
 Dry mouth has a significant correlation to smoking, which is also a leading cause of halitosis.
 Dry mouth not only affects breath, but also affects gingivitis, making an even bigger case for the importance of regular dental checkups if you are a smoker.